 Shopping centres are also feeling the squeeze from online retailers.
 It is known that they usually offer lower prices.
 More so, they offer a wider range of products.
 This price competition has made it difficult for some less established centres to compete.
 Such has resulted in many shoppers opting to purchase their goods online instead.
 The trend is only expected to continue as online retailers become more sophisticated and offer even better deals.

-Case in point, the proliferation of online shopping may curtail the opportunity of smaller centres in the future.
+Case in point, the proliferation of online shopping may curtail the opportunity for smaller centres in the future.
 To avoid this from happening, we all go back to contingencies and robust marketing.
-Shopping centre management has to regularly innovate their offerings.
+Shopping centre management has to regularly innovate its offerings.
 This way, customers don’t get disenfranchised and still continue visiting them.

 Physical Shopping Malls – What Lies Ahead?